Syrian Arabic Republic

 Minister of the Environment Helal Al Atrach visits Brazil

-The Chief Minister of the Institutional Security Office of the Presidency of the Republic, General Jorge Armando Félix, visits Syria
+The Chief Minister of the Institutional Security Cabinet of the Presidency of the Republic, General Jorge Armando Félix, visits Syria